christensenacademy/christensen-academy/modules/beginning-java/textpages/java-objects-and-classes-intro.md

 You can think of objects in Java much like you think about the objects you see in your everyday life.
 I'm currently looking at a pair of headphones and stapler on the desk next to my computer.
 As I examine these objects, I notice things about them, such as their size, color, and position on the desk.
 In a sense, these properties can be thought of as the *state* of these objects.
 Perhaps what's most interesting about these objects is that they can **do** things, such as staple papers or produce sound.
 In this way, objects also have *behavior* or "stuff" we can do with them.

 In Java, every object has both *state* and *behavior*.
-The state of an object is really just the important data surrounding an object.
+The state of an object is really just the data surrounding that object.
 When we program, we use *variables* to keep track of the state of an object.
 The behavior of an object is really just the things we can have objects do.
 When we program, we write *methods* to specify what objects can do.

 ##Classes